jcalcutt/Lagrange/_posts/2019-05-11-cycling-python.md

 results page).

-Looping through the entrants list I created a Python 3.7+ ‘rider’ dataclass, assigning: the entrant name, club, and reading their points table - as a pandas DataFrame - as attributes.
+Looping through the entrants list I created a Python 3.7+ ‘rider’
+<i>dataclass</i>, assigning: the entrant name, club, and reading their
+points table - as a pandas DataFrame - as attributes.
 These ‘rider’ data classes I could then assign to a ‘field’ dataclass, which is a list of the ‘rider’ dataclasses.
 Cool, so thats all the scraping out the way.